FourjsGenero/tool_fglwebrun/README.md

 ```
 $ GDC=/Users/leo/Applications/gdc fglwebrun prog
 ```
-If the GDC env is a valid path name to GDC , GDC is started and runs the program
+If the GDC environment variable contains a valid path name to GDC , GDC is started and runs the program

 # Known problems

-If httpdispatch was started in the current terminal it may occasionally pollute this terminal with unwanted output even if the started app did already terminate.
+If `httpdispatch` was started in the current terminal it may occasionally pollute this terminal with unwanted output even if the started app did already terminate.
-Unfortunately there is no httpdispatch configuration equivalent to a GDC started with -X option (terminate after the last fglrun closed the connection...)
+Unfortunately there is no httpdispatch configuration equivalent to a GDC started with `-X` option (terminate after the last fglrun closed the connection...)
-The only solution is to kill httpdispatch manually.
+The only solution is to kill `httpdispatch` manually.
-The other solution is to just change the terminal once GAS is up and running, another invocation of fglwebrun will take the same GAS.
+The other solution is to just change the terminal once GAS is up and running, another invocation of `fglwebrun` will take the same GAS.